cychitivav/fastapi-course/README.md

 > | `--reload` | Automatically reload the server when a change is made. |
 > | `--port` | Specify the port to run the server. |
 > | `--host` | Specify the host to run the server. |
-> > __Note__: In WSL2, it is necessary to specify the host as `0.0.0.0` to be able to access the server from the browser.
+> > __Warning__: In WSL2, it is necessary to specify the host as `0.0.0.0` to be able to access the server from the browser.
 This is because the app is running in a virtual machine and to access from another machine, it is necessary to specify the host.

 <!-- ROADMAP -->